-As disclosed in our Annual Report on Form 10-K for the year ended December 31, 2014, on January 15, 2015, due to the sudden move in the value of the Swiss franc that followed an unprecedented action by the Swiss National Bank, several of our customers who held currency futures and spot positions suffered losses in excess of their deposits with us.
+On January 15, 2015, in an unprecedented action, the Swiss National Bank removed a previously instituted and repeatedly confirmed cap of the currency relative to the euro, causing a sudden move in the value of the Swiss franc.
+Several of our customers holding currency futures and spot positions suffered losses in excess of their deposits with us.
 We took immediate action to hedge our exposure to the foreign currency receivables from these customers.
-During the first quarter of 2015, we incurred losses, net of hedging activity, of \$121 million.
-We are actively pursuing collection of these debts.
+During 2015, we incurred cumulative losses, net of hedging activity and debt collection efforts, of \$119 million.
+We continue to actively pursue collection of the debts.
 The ultimate effect of this incident on our results will depend upon the outcome of our debt collection efforts.